-Gross profits for the three months ended December 31, 2022 March 31, 2023 and 2021 2022 were \$2,260,722 \$1,973,429 and \$1,206,817 \$1,734,880, respectively.
-Gross profit as a percentage of sales was approximately 25.7% 20.1% and 16.2% 20.1%, for the same periods, respectively.
-Gross profits for the six nine months ended December 31, 2022 March 31, 2023 and 2021 2022 were \$4,072,864 \$6,046,293 and \$2,559,915 \$4,294,795, respectively.
-Gross profit as a percentage of sales was approximately 23.4% 22.2% and 17.1% 18.2% for the same periods, respectively.
+Gross profits for the three months ended March 31, 2023 September 30, 2023 and 2022 were \$1,973,429 \$2,245,377 and \$1,734,880, \$1,812,142, respectively.
+Gross profit as a percentage of sales was approximately 20.1% 26.2% and 20.1% 21.0%, for the same periods, respectively.
+Gross profits The increase in gross profit for the nine three months ended March 31, 2023 September 30, 2023 when compared to the same period last year resulted primarily from the product mix comprising those sales and 2022 were \$6,046,293 and \$4,294,795, respectively. in some instances cost savings from production improvements and/or supply chain savings.
+Gross profit in the current quarter was favorably impacted by higher sales related to a large follow-on order for power distribution panels originally designed by the company which comparably had significantly fewer sales in the prior year and the incurred costs in the prior year had a negative impact to gross profit, as these costs were associated with the original engineering and design efforts.
+Finally, gross profit in the prior year was negatively impacted by higher costs incurred on a percentage certain fixed-priced engineering design contract for a power supply which was negatively impacted by unforeseen design complexities due to the unavailability of sales was approximately 22.2% and 18.2% for mil-spec rated parts in the same periods, respectively. marketplace, a result of part obsolescence or exceptionally long lead times.

 The primary factors in determining the change in gross profit and net income are overall sales levels and product mix.
 The gross profits on mature products and build to print contracts are typically higher as compared to products which are still in the engineering development stage or in early stages of production.
 In the case of the latter, the Company can incur what it refers to as "loss contracts," primarily on engineering design contracts in which the Company invests with the objective of developing future product sales.
 In any given accounting period the mix of product shipments between higher margin programs and less mature programs, and expenditures associated with loss contracts, has a significant impact on gross profit and net income.

-The increase in gross profit for the three months ended December 31, 2022 March 31, 2023 when compared to the same period last year resulted primarily from an increase in sales and the product mix comprising those sales.
+The increase in gross profit for the three months ended March 31, 2023 when compared to the same period last year resulted primarily from an increase in sales and the product mix comprising those sales.
 Gross profit in the current quarter was favorably impacted by sales on certain build to print shipments.
 In addition, gross profit was favorably impacted in the current quarter from improved margins on a specific large fixed priced magnetics engineering and production contract which was negatively impacted in the comparable prior year by unforeseen significant increases in material costs, a direct result of inflationary and volatile pricing for certain raw material and components.
 The current quarter gross profit was negatively impacted by significant costs incurred on a certain fixed-priced engineering design contract for a power supply due to the ongoing unforeseen complexity of the design and the identification of additional costs required to screen a large volume of parts due to the unavailability of mil-spec rated parts in the marketplace, a result of part obsolescence or exceptionally long lead times.
 The Company has submitted a request for an equitable price adjustment due to these rising costs for this particular program which is not guaranteed and will not be recognized by the Company unless the request is agreed to and the terms formalized.